 Most articles about the first five years in business focus on the high risk of failure and what can be done to mitigate those risks.
 We’re turning that on its head!
-Here’s how content can support the fledgling years of a business and guide the way to success.
+This content strategy for startups in Australia will guide your way to success!.

 If you’ve read anything about starting a business, you know the risks – the main one being failure to plan and therefore planning to fail.
 Forbes and Bloomberg reported a few years ago that eight out of ten entrepreneurs fail in their first 18 months of business.
 There are other statistics that put the failure (or should that be success) rate at about fifty per cent.

 The numbers don’t really matter, we can all relate to the nervousness of stepping out on our own and putting our money where our mouth is.
 And if we’re not sure, our friends and family will congratulate us on our bravery if we’re lucky and warn us of the potential pitfalls if we’re not.

 The Gig Economy is making us all entrepreneurs